Updated: Jul 6

 You can continue your routine acupuncture treatments until you get pregnant and throughout pregnancy as well.

-Women who have had a miscarriage have higher chances of miscarrying in future pregnancies.
+Women who have had a miscarriage have higher risks of miscarrying in future pregnancies.
 This is where acupuncture can help.
-By getting acupuncture treatment soon after a loss to support healing, you can reduce your chances of miscarriage, and finally succeed in having a healthy baby.
+By getting acupuncture treatment soon after a loss to support healing, you can reduce your risk of miscarriage, and finally succeed in having a healthy baby.

 In many cases (about 60% of miscarriages before 12 weeks, and 35% of miscarriages after 12 weeks), no physical causes can be established.
 The mainstream treatment is usually simple loving care and rest.
 In these cases, Chinese medicine can often diagnose and treat the subtle root cause of reoccurring miscarriages.